andyet/thoonk.py/README.md

 ### Cancelling a Job Claim ###

+Cancelling a job is done by a worker who has claimed the job.
+Cancellation relinquishes the claim to the job and puts it back in the queue to be given to another worker.

     job.cancel('job id')

 ### Stalling a Job ###

+Stalling a job removes it from the queue to prevent it from executing, but does not completely delete it.
+A stalled job is effectively paused, waiting for whatever issue that required the stall to be resolved.

     job.stall('job id')

 ### Retrying a Stalled Job ###

+Once a job jas been stalled, it can be retried once the issue requiring stalling has been resolved.

     job.retry('job id')

 ### Retracting a Job ###

+Retracting a job completely removes it from the queue, preventing it from being executed.

     job.retract('job id')

 ### Finishing a Job ###

+Finishing a job can be donw three ways.
+The first is as a simple acknowledgment that the task has been completed.

+    job.finish('job id')

+The second is when there is result data that should be returned to the job owner.
+The `result=True` parameter is used since it is possible for `None` to be an actual job result.

     job.finish('job id', 'result contents', result=True)

+It may also be desired to only keep job results around for a short period of time.
+In which case, a timeout parameter may be added.

     job.finish('job id', 'result contents', result=True, timeout=5)

 ### Check Job Results ###

+Checking the result of a job can require knowing what the original job request actually was.
+Thus, the `get_result` method will return both values.

     query, result = job.get_result('job id', timeout=5)